CloudBoost/docker/README.md

 - Packet
 - Your private cloud.

-###Step 1: Create a Docker Cloud account
+###Step 1: Clone/Download this repository.

-You can go here to create your new Docker Cloud account : https://cloud.docker.com.

-Docker Cloud is reponsible for automating CloudBoost deployment to any cloud you like.
+Clone/Download this repository on any cloud platform ( AWS, DigitalOcean etc. ).
+You need to have docker and docker-compose installed.

-###Step 2: Create a Node Cluster
+###Step 2: Setup up services.

-A Node is a machine in your Cloud.
-You can add as many nodes you like in your cluster.
+Fill in the optional environment variables present in docker-compose.yml file.
+CloudBoost will work if you choose not to fill these, but some of the services like email's will not work.

-###Step 3: Create a stack
+###Step 3: Run with Docker

-Stacks are a collection of services like MongoDB, Redis, CloudBoost API, Dashboard and more which is essential to run the CloudBoost service.
+Docker-compose file is a collection of services like MongoDB, Redis, CloudBoost API, Dashboard and more which is essential to run the CloudBoost service.

-You can download CloudBoost stack file here : https://github.com/CloudBoost/docker/blob/master/docker-cloud.yml
+To run, navigate to docker repo you cloned, and run -

+`sudo docker-compose up`

 Your CloudBoost Service is now up and running!

-##Scale

-Docker Cloud makes it easy for you to scale CloudBoost cluster.
-Check Docker Cloud documentation for more details.

 ## Create your first app

-**CloudBoost Portal / Dashboard** is running on **Port 80** on the Public IP of the machine you've an docker-compose on.
+**CloudBoost Portal / Dashboard** is running on **Port 1440** on the Public IP of the machine you've an docker-compose on.
 **API** is running on **Port 4730** on the Public IP.
 **User Service** is running on **Port 3000** on the Public IP.